Frijol con Puerco (Beans with Pork) Recipe

 Instructions:

-- Soak the beans in the water a day ahead of time.
+- Soak the beans in water, preferably overnight.

 In love with Yucatán?
 Get the best of Yucatán Today delivered to your inbox.